linkedin

 3. Compromising Vision

-Every project concludes with a backlog of low-priority features slated, which usually are slated for completion during maintenance or in post-MVP phases of development.
+Every website redesign project concludes with a backlog of low-priority features slated, which usually are slated for completion during maintenance or in post-MVP phases of development.
 While this is normal, the risk of a wrong decision rises when valuable aspects of a project are traded for temporary or superficial gains.

 Prioritizing approval cycles or consensus-building for relatively minor elements over vital considerations such as multi-device responsiveness and adaptive architecture introduces limitations.
-Losing focus on value is what led to the need for a complete redesign in the first place!
+Losing focus on value is what led to the need for a complete website redesign in the first place!

 Making assumptions about how your audience accesses your current site runs the risk of degrading their experience when they visit the newly deployed site on their mobile devices.
 Simply choosing a responsive theme is rarely a complete solution to this problem.
 As this example shows, long-term project goals and vision should take precedence over short term gains.